About the Statewide Landcover and Trees Study (SLATS)

 Why SLATS reporting is important

-SLATS’ science has informed the statewide monitoring of ground cover and fire scars, with SLATS methods also adapted for the Early Detection System.
-This is a proactive, early engagement, compliance tool used by the Department of Resources as part of its ongoing vegetation monitoring and compliance program.
+SLATS’ science has informed the statewide monitoring of ground cover and fire scars, with SLATS methods also adapted for early change monitoring through the Early Detection System.
+The Early Detection System is used by the Department of Natural Resources and Mines, Manufacturing, and Regional and Rural Development as part of its vegetation monitoring and compliance program.

 SLATS provides:

-- a framework for accounting and reporting of vegetation extent change and associated biodiversity values across the state, and
+- a framework for accounting and reporting of vegetation extent change across the state, and

 - important foundational data products that can be used to support a range of environment and natural resource management applications.